 Before I start writing about how perfect this session was, first some background information.
-The night before the talk, I went to bed at 2 am after a night out with my great colleagues from eBay Sweden.
+The night before this talk, I went to bed at 2 am after a night out with my great colleagues from eBay Sweden.
 To avoid having a day with heavy lids, I calculated that going to bed at 2 am would give me 6 hours of sleep.
 More than enough (I get by on 4).
 The perfect plan.

-It was a tired Daniel who walked in to Shay’s talk the next day.
-As Shay prepared the crowd with funny image after funny image after funny random stuff on the web, I knew that I had chosen the right talk for my current state of vegetable mind.
+It was a tired Daniel who walked in to Shay’s session the next day.
+As he prepared the crowd with funny image after funny image after funny random stuff on the web, I knew that I had chosen the right talk for my current state of vegetable mind.
 I don’t mean that Shay’s session was trivial.
 In fact, it was brilliant.